Flat Holm Island

 - Dormitory accommodation is available in our farmhouse field centre, which can sleep up to 24 people (two, 10 and 12 bedded rooms).

 - Camping will be available in the farmhouse paddocks when the dormitory accommodation is fully booked (tents not provided).

-- The grade II Listed Fog Horn Cottage has been converted into a self catering cottage, offering three stylish bedrooms and two shower rooms.
-The cosy cottage enjoys its own private garden with stone BBQ and inspiring views.
+- The Grade II Listed Fog Horn Cottage has been converted into a self catering cottage, offering a stylish double bedroom, twin bedroom, lounge with double sofabed, two toilet/shower rooms, fully equipped kitchen, and dining room with table and chairs for six.
+The cosy cottage also boasts a biomass boiler for heating, front and rear entrance, and private garden with stone BBQ and inspiring views.

 Furnished in partnership with John Lewis Cardiff, this is the ideal place to get away from it all.

 How to book